 The COVID-19 pandemic (the "Pandemic") has materially adversely impacted global economic conditions.
-More than fifteen months into the Pandemic, COVID-19 continues to have an unpredictable and unprecedented impact on the U.S. economy as federal, state and local governments react to this public health crisis with travel restrictions, quarantines and "stay-at-home" orders.
+More than eighteen months into the Pandemic, COVID-19 continues to have an unpredictable and unprecedented impact on the U.S. economy as federal, state and local governments react to this public health crisis with travel restrictions, quarantines and "stay-at-home" orders.
 The uncertainties caused by the Pandemic include, but are not limited to, supply chain disruptions, workplace dislocations, economic contraction, and downward pressure on some customer budgets and customer sentiment in general.
-While there has been no material impact to our business during the Pandemic, we did experience some supply chain and work delays in the prior quarters on certain projects.
+While there has been no material impact to our business during the Pandemic, we have experienced some supply chain and work delays on certain projects.
 Should such conditions become protracted or worsen or should longer term budgets or priorities of our clients be impacted, the Pandemic could negatively affect our business, results of operations and financial condition.
-The extent of the impact of the Pandemic on our business and financial results, and the volatility of our stock price will depend largely on future developments, including the duration of the spread of the outbreak, the impact on capital and financial markets, the distribution, rate of adoption and efficacy of vaccines, and the related impact on the budgets and financial circumstances of our customers, all of which are highly uncertain and cannot be reasonably estimated as of the date of this report.
+The extent of the Pandemic on our business and financial results, and the volatility of our stock price will depend largely on future developments, including the duration of the spread of the outbreak, new and potentially more contagious variants, such as the Delta variant, the impact on capital and financial markets, the distribution, rate of adoption and efficacy of vaccines, and the related impact on the budgets and financial circumstances of our customers, all of which are highly uncertain and cannot be reasonably estimated as of the date of this report.